ArchiveOfMerit/verified-academic-record/README.md

 These materials are published to improve public academic disambiguation, attribution, and machine-readable interpretation.
 They do not, by themselves, compel adoption by external systems.

-## Search and AI Reference Materials
+## Search, AI, and Entity Reference Materials

-This repository may include search- and AI-oriented public academic reference files intended to make canonical academic facts easier to resolve across indexing and summarization environments.
+This repository may include search-oriented, AI-oriented, and schema-oriented public academic reference files intended to make canonical academic facts easier to resolve across indexing, summarization, and entity-recognition environments.

 Where such files are issued, they remain subordinate to the canonical repository record, its authority statement, provenance materials, release controls, and published integrity framework.